 Welcome to Santa Teresa County Park located in the Santa Teresa Hills ten miles south of downtown San Jose.
 This diverse 1,627 acre park, rich in history, offers spectacular views from its trails above the Almaden and Santa Clara Valleys.
-The secluded upland valleys of the park provide a quiet interlude for exploring the natural environment minutes away from the surrounding developed areas.NEW!
+The secluded upland valleys of the park provide a quiet interlude for exploring the natural environment minutes away from the surrounding developed areas.How to Get There

 The Ranger Station for Santa Teresa County Park is located at Hellyer County Park (408) 225-0225.